johnmcgovern/ansible-phantom-base/README.md

 ### Notes

 - The goal of this role is to quickly execute a best-practices base Splunk Phantom install/upgrade.
+- We now have the ability to (optionally) download the TGZ from a provided URL rather than upload it via the ./files/ folder.
+See group_vars/all for the required variables.
+- We also can now install an SSL cert (public/private key pair, PEM formatted) automatically using the ./certs/ folder.
+See group_vars/all for the required variables.

 ### To-Do